 The secret to melting white chocolate so it doesn't burn is to melt it in a double boiler or in the microwave at short 20-second intervals.
 Always stir frequently.

 To test for doneness, insert a toothpick into the center of the brownies.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the brownies need to be baked longer.

-These brownies will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+These brownies will keep fresh for up to 4 days in an air-tight container or up to 4 months in the freezer.

 More gluten free peppermint recipes: